Willie Snead

-Willie Lee Snead IV (born October 17, 1992) is an American professional football wide receiver.
+Willie Lee Snead IV (born October 17, 1992) is an American professional football coach and former wide receiver who is an offensive quality control coach for the Denver Broncos of the National Football League (NFL).
 He played college football at Ball State and was signed by the Cleveland Browns as an undrafted free agent in 2014.
-He has also been a member of the Carolina Panthers, New Orleans Saints, Baltimore Ravens, Las Vegas Raiders, and San Francisco 49ers.
+He was also a member of the Carolina Panthers, New Orleans Saints, Baltimore Ravens, Las Vegas Raiders, and San Francisco 49ers.

 Early life

 Snead played his freshman year at Glade Central High School in Belle Glade, Florida.
 The Snead family then moved to Michigan where his father, Willie Snead III, had taken the head coaching job at Holland Christian High School in Holland, Michigan.
 Holland Christian went 14–0 in 2008 winning the state championship.
 Snead, as a sophomore, was one of the top receivers on the team with 35 receptions, 543 receiving yards, and 5 touchdowns.

 Another move to Muskegon took Snead to Muskegon Heights High School where he would play his final two years of high school football.
 His senior year, Snead was named Michigan Division 5–6 Player of the Year by the Associated Press.
 At Muskegon Heights, Snead played quarterback and in his senior year he threw for 2,200 passing yards with 13 touchdowns and one interception.
 He rushed for an additional 1,083 yards and nine touchdowns.
 Snead also played defense as a linebacker and safety with one interception and 76 tackles.